 - Mary Coffin Johnson

-- Mary Clement Leavitt (Helped establish WCTU unions in over a dozen countries)
+- Mary Clement Leavitt (Established WCTU unions in over a dozen countries.)

-- Josephine Ralston Nichols (Superintendent of the exposition department of the national WCTU)
+- Josephine Ralston Nichols (Head of the exposition department of the national WCTU.)

 - Hardynia Katherine Norville